usgs/pubswh-ui/README.md

  OLD_MYPUBS_ENDPOINT = 'endpoint of the old mypubs application'
  ```

 To create the virtualenv you should have python 2.7, virtualenv, pip installed.

-To install the javascript dependencies you will
-need bower which can be installed by using `npm install -g bower`.
-To compile less files, you will need to install lessc which can
-be installed by using `npm install -g lessc`.
+To install npm, bower, lessc, and karma use `mvn test` command.
+These executables are then available to run as follows:
+`node/node node_modules/karma/bin/karma`

+Substitute the command that you want to execute for "karma".
+Consider creating a helper script for karma, bower, npm, and lessc
+so that you don't have to remember all of this:
+`
+#!/bin/sh
+"node/node" "node_modules/karma/bin/karma" "$@"
+`

+You will need to specify the whole path to the less binary (or the script), LESS_BIN, in your instance/config.py.

 If you are on a linux environment, you can run the dev_install.sh script.
 You should run this every time you pull down
 code but particularly if requirements.txt, package.json or bower.json have been updated.
 Otherwise these are the steps you need